Connecting Perl on UNIX or Linux to Microsoft SQL Server

 $dbh->disconnect;

-After you have tested your data source you are ready to start fetching and manipulating the data in your database from Perl.
-We suggest you take a look at DBD::ODBC Tutorial Part 2 - Introduction to retrieving data from your database or the excellent book "Programming the Perl DBI", which you can find at http://dbi.perl.org.
+After you've tested your data source, you're ready to start fetching and manipulating the data in your database from Perl.
+We suggest you check out Introduction to retrieving data from your database or the excellent book "Programming the Perl DBI," which you can find at http://dbi.perl.org.

-The rest of this tutorial concerns itself with MS SQL Server specific issues and common questions from people accessing MS SQL Server from Perl.
+The rest of this tutorial covers some SQL Server specific issues and common questions from people accessing SQL Server from Perl.

 The following section shows you how to create and call SQL Server procedures that accept input and return output.